By Tim Lambert

 Meanwhile rule by royal governor broke down and the people demanded government without royal interference.
-In May 1776 Congress decided that royal government should cease and government should be 'under the authority of the people'.
-Subsequently the colonies drew up state constitutions to replace their charters.
+In May 1776 Congress decided that the royal government should cease and the government should be 'under the authority of the people'.
+Subsequently, the colonies drew up state constitutions to replace their charters.

 The fire was stoked by Tom Paine (1737-1809).
 In 1776 he published a pamphlet called Common Sense, which rejected all talk of negotiation with the British and demanded complete independence.
 Common Sense became a bestseller.

 On 7 June 1776 Richard Henry Lee of the Virginia Assembly presented Congress with resolutions declaring the independence of the colonies, calling for a confederation and expressed the need to find foreign allies for a war against Britain.
 On 11 June The Continental Congress appointed a committee to write a declaration of independence.
 It was adopted on 4 July 1776.